-Applicant's Facts The applicant will establish utility easements as determined by the City Engineer and shown on the preliminary plat.
+The applicant will establish utility easements as determined by the City Engineer and shown on the preliminary plat.
+The existing sewer line on proposed lot 3 will be abandoned and the existing easement will be vacated as part of the development.

-J. Supplemental provisions.

-Wetland and natural drainageways.
+- J. Supplemental provisions. - Wetland and natural drainageways.
 Wetlands and natural drainageways shall be protected as required by Chapter 32 CDC, Water Resource Area Protection.
 Utilities may be routed through the protected corridor as a last resort, but impact mitigation is required.

-Applicant's Facts The proposed subdivision does not impact any wetlands or natural drainage ways as none exist on the property.
+The proposed subdivision does not impact any wetlands or natural drainage ways as none exist on the property.

-2. Willamette and Tualatin Greenways.
+Willamette and Tualatin Greenways.
 The Willamette and Tualatin River Greenways shall be protected as required by Chapter 28 CDC, Willamette and Tualatin River Protection.

-Applicant's Facts No greenways exist on this site or have been identified for dedication on this property.
+No greenways exist on this site or have been identified for dedication on this property.
 This property is not adjacent to the Willamette or Tualatin River and, therefore, a River Greenway is not feasible on this site.